ollpu/jekyll-course-theme/README.md

   ## Section one
   ## Section_two
   ```

 - `hide`: Setting this to `true` will hide the page from navigation.
+- `layout`: There is currently only one layout, `default`, other than the
+  special `collection` layout.

 ### All material on one page